yaikobzeray/dev-journal/activity_log.md

 Built and tagged Docker images for both ARM64 (M-series Mac) and AMD64 (GKE nodes).

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 08 February 2024 — Entry 4

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*